Graduate Student, Cognition & Neural Systems

 - M.A.
 Psychological Science, California State University San Marcos, 2018

 My primary interests are in the neurobiological basis of learning and memory, and how these cognitive domains are altered in Alzheimer's and Parkinson's disease.
-As a graduate student in Dr. Stephen Cowen's lab, I will be exploring the therapeutic effects of ketamine to alleviate levodopa-induced dyskinesia in Parkinson's disease rats.
-We also aim to uncover biomarkers, such as broad-band gamma oscillations, underlying Parkinson’s disease dyskinesia after long-term levodopa use.
+As a 2nd-Year Graduate Student in Dr. Stephen Cowen's lab, I am exploring frequencies in the hippocampus that are correlated with string-pulling speed.
+My future projects will involve investigating the pro-cognitive effects of ketamine, and how it may alleviate levodopa-induced dyskinesia in Parkinson's disease rats.

-I earned a bachelor's degree from California State University San Marcos where I studied the effects of the neuropeptide, hypocretin, on maternal depressive-like behavior in mice.
+I earned a bachelor's degree from California State University San Marcos (CSUSM) where I studied the effects of the neuropeptide, hypocretin, on maternal depressive-like behavior in mice.
 I then obtained a master's degree specializing in stress response and neuropsychological test performance among young adults with and without a family history of Alzheimer's disease.
 I then worked as a psychological assistant administering neuropsychological batteries to patients who were experiencing memory impairment and cognitive decline.
-Meanwhile, I also enjoyed teaching psychology courses at California State University San Marcos and Palomar College.
-I recently moved to Tucson to begin working toward my Ph.D. at the University of Arizona.
+Meanwhile, I enjoyed teaching psychology courses at CSUSM and Palomar College.
+I am enjoying my second year living in Tucson as I work toward my Ph.D. at the University of Arizona.

 Marijuana use among adolescent multiple tobacco product users and unique risks of dual tobacco and marijuana use.